ThomasByr/HangManSolver/README.md

 > Ready to use with french dictionnary.

-Project not compiled yet, maybe in the future.
+Project is not compiled yet, maybe in the future.
 Also look for new folder organisation.

 ## Basic usage